Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference: Theoretical model

-Furthermore, Fig.\ref{HOM_visibility}(g) illustrates the relationship between the pump bandwidth and $K_F$ for a series of values of $\tau_H$.
+Furthermore, Fig. \ref{HOM_visibility}(g) illustrates the relationship between the pump bandwidth and $K_F$ for a series of values of $\tau_H$.
 As expected, a narrower pump bandwidth results in a higher $K_F$.
 In addition, as $\tau_H$ increases, the generated HFEQs exhibit higher dimensions, leading to an increase in $K_F$ at the same $\Delta\omega_p/\Delta\omega_S$.
-Notably, the parameter settings for the bandwidth in Fig.\ref{HOM_visibility}(g) approximately correspond to $D=5,7,9,$ and $11$, respectively, which impose upper limits on the FEQs maximum Schmidt number of $D$.
-As $\Delta\omega_p/\Delta\omega_S$ decreases, $K_F$ can easily surpass these values, further demonstrating the advantage of HFEQs in terms of entanglement.
+Notably, the parameter settings for the bandwidth of $\tau_H\Delta\omega_S=12,16,27,$ and $34$ in Fig. \ref{HOM_visibility}(g) approximately correspond to $D=5,7,9,$ and $11$, respectively, which impose upper limits on the FEQs maximum Schmidt number of $D$.
+As $\Delta\omega_p/\Delta\omega_S$ decreases, $K_F$ can easily surpass the limitation of FEQ's maximum Schmidt number, further demonstrating the advantage of HFEQs in terms of entanglement degree.

 Next, to evaluate the HOM visibility, we first extract the interference pattern from the single-mode spectrum.
 This is accomplished by normalizing the single-mode spectrum with respect to the original single-mode spectrum of SPDC.